-The following are identified as Local Green Spaces (figure 24):
+The following are identified as Local Green Spaces (figure 25) where any proposals will be judged against the requirements which rule out development unless there are very special circumstances:

 - 1. The Memorial Field.

 - 2. Carlton Park sports and recreation ground.

 - 3. Seaman Avenue Playground.

 - 4. Chantry Road Playground.

 - 5. Thurlow Close Playground and adjacent green area.

 - 6. The Community Garden at the Fromus Centre off Seaman Avenue.

-- 7. Garden of Sax 'cess House.
+- 7. Garden of Sax'cess House.

 - 8. The Gull Path.

 - 9. Saxon Road Allotments.

 - 10. Fromus Green and play area.